kyuheejo/or-scheduling-tool/README.md

 - **Nurse anesthetists (CRNA)**: Can be in only one room.
 Require attending in faculty column to function.
 One attending can cover up to three rooms if all rooms are CRNAs.
 Single coverage of nurse anesthetists (1:1) is permissible in certain circumstances.

-  The rules specify the ratio of residents : attendings, nurses : attendings allowed for each building.
-Attendings are faculty member who can cover either one room without any staff or multiple rooms each with one staff (residents or nurses).
+  Depending on the specific building, there are combinations of staffings that are required, preferred, or forbidden.
 Hence, the program aims to produce an optimized solution that (1) satisfies the given rules (2) minimizes the number of attendings and (3) satisfies as many preferred situation as possible.
 The input information is the number of residents/nurses present on call as well as the number and location of operating rooms that needs staffing in a given day.

   The problem could be interpereted as a type of Nurse scheduling/combinatorial optimization problem, with some hard constraints, soft constraints and cost (= number of Attendings) that needs to be minimized.
 The goal, restated in such term, is to find out a combination that satisfies hard constraints & minimizes the number of attendings required given the total available number of residents and nurses.